The Skilled Legal Help You Need After A Dog Bite Or Attack

 Americans love dogs, and with good reason.
 Most are loving, loyal, well-behaved and friendly toward all they meet.
 Unfortunately, some dogs bite and attack unsuspecting victims, causing serious physical and psychological injuries.
 Sadly, many victims are children.

 If you or your child have been bitten by someone else’s dog, it is important to understand your rights and legal options under Indiana law.
-The best way to do that is to speak with an experienced personal injury attorney like those at Sachs & Hess P.C.
-We have been helping injury victims in St. John and surrounding areas since the 1960s.
+The best way to do that is to speak with an experienced personal injury attorney like those at Miller Sachs & Hess, PC We have been helping injury victims in Crown Point and surrounding areas since the 1960s.
 We can help you, too.

 Common Injuries And Losses Associated With Dog Bites